| HOME

 road-kill, poop and out of bins (in which case we'd all get ill

+and die).
 Certainly, for dogs with reactive temperament

 types, it's about control of space, resources and the movement